loopdash/loopdash/src/faq/can-i-provide-feedback-during-the-process.md

 url: /faq/feedback
 ---

-Yes, we encourage client feedback through:

-- Design review meetings
-- Collaborative revision sessions
-- Inline commenting on design files
-- Dedicated feedback forms

-Your input is crucial to creating a website that meets your vision.
+We actively encourage client feedback through design review meetings, collaborative revision sessions, and inline commenting on design files.
+Dedicated feedback forms provide another way to share your thoughts, ensuring your input shapes the final result.
+Your vision is at the heart of everything we create.